 How do I become a volunteer?

-To become a volunteer, we ask you to register your interest by completing an application form and provide the names of two referees.
+If you wish to register your interest in becoming a volunteer, please complete an application form.
 Please indicate what type of volunteer work you are interested in.
-Once we are ready to procees the application, we will send you all the recruitment paperwork in order to undertake a criminal records check throught the Disclosure and Barring Service and ask you to complete a health questionnaire.
-We will then ask you to arrange a short interview .
-Please note this process can take a few weeks to complete before you can start your voluntary duties.
+Once we are ready to process the application, we will send you all the required recruitment paperwork and ask you to complete a health questionnaire.
+We will then ask you to arrange a short interview.
+Please note that some roles require a criminal records check through the Disclosure and Barring Service.
+This process can take a few weeks to complete before you can start your voluntary duties.

 Completed application forms may be emailed to email@example.com or posted to the FREEPOST address below: